-These are the 9 thinnest cases we could find for Galaxy S8
+These are the 8 thinnest cases we could find for Galaxy S8

 3. Thinness out the Ying yang

-"Crystal" might be pushing it as far as clarity's considered, but this one's about as thin as they come.
+"Crystal" might be pushing it as far as clarity's considered, but this one's about as thin as they come and only $7.

 4. Straight from the horse's mouth

 At 0.8mm thick, Samsung knows what's up for thin cases for its phone.
+Check these out starting at $10.

 5. Yihailu: Go ahead, we'll wait while you try to pronounce it too